realslimshanky/Cryptocurrency-India-Bot/README.md

 * Install pip for Python 3
 * Clone this repository to by running git clone https://github.com/realslimshanky/Cryptocurrency-India-Bot.git
 * Open Terminal and get inside the repository folder by running cd Cryptocurrency-India-Bot
-* Install pipenv by running pip install pipenv
+* Install pipenv by running `pip install pipenv`
-* To install all other requirements simply run pipenv install -r requirements.txt
+* To install all other requirements simply run `pipenv install -r requirements.txt`
-* Run the program by pipenv run python pyddbot.py and follow the instructions if mentioned.
+* Run the program by pipenv run `python ccindiabot.py` and follow the instructions if mentioned.